-It is important to claim as it is a significant sum of money – 20% back on GMC, MDU/MPS, BMA fees and others (40% if you earn more than £50,000).
+It is important to claim as it is a significant sum of money – 20% back on GMC, MDU/MPS, BMA fees and others (40% if you earn more than £50,270).
 If your total claim is £400 and you pay 20% tax, you would receive £80 back for that year.
+Over the years this quickly adds up and you can claim up to 4 years back!

 If you’d prefer a video guide to Employment topics, check out our free course “Employment Essentials“.
 You can also find relevant articles covering leave, well-being, ensuring work-life balance & other employment topics here.